IQSS/dataverse/doc/sphinx-guides/source/style/foundations.rst

     </div>
   </div>

-The brand logo (below) was created as a custom icon to represent the concept of a "dataverse."
+The brand logo was created as a custom icon to represent the concept of a "dataverse."
 It is used as the brand logo in the Bootstrap navbar component and across the application.

 .. raw:: html